The era of large scale trials is declining for research groups like ours.

 One area that we are very keen to encourage is investigator initiated interventional trials.

-We currently support several of these types of trials such as PantHER, Pazopanib, IMRT Prostate, Neo-adjuvant abiraterone prostate, Radium-223 & Enzalutamide mCRPC, and Spinal Cord Retreat.
+We currently support several of these types of trials such as PantHER, Pazopanib, IMRT Prostate, Neo-adjuvant abiraterone prostate, Radium-223 & Enzalutamide mCRPC, and TRI-LARC.
 More details are available in our DSSG Digest.

 These types of trials are very important.
 They enable investigators to pursue new avenues which are not solely reliant on pharmaceutical companies or international collaborative groups, yet may have a considerable impact for patients.